adyates/adyates.github.io/_posts/2015-06-01-why-fizzbuzz-the-musical.md

+---
+layout: post
+title: Why Fizz Buzz the Musical?
+categories:
+- blog
+- repo
+- fizzbuzz
+---

 For foreign language credit.
 That's actually a semi-serious answer.

-Going to another country in my mind is a few simple parts:
+Going to another country (in my mind) is made up of a few surface-simple parts:

   * Seeing how things are laid out given a new set of environmental constraints and conditions.
   * Listening to a new language.